 In short, appreciate what’s illegal; but also understand what’s risky, unwise and flat-out inhumane.
 Dogs trust us to safeguard their welfare.
 We owe them conscientious care — no matter where life’s journey takes us.

-What are your tips to keep in mind when traveling with dogs in cars?
+Tell us: What are your tips to keep in mind with dog car safety?
 Tell us in the comments!

 Thumbnail: Photography by humonia/Thinkstock